La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 The combination **se du'u** allows the expression of indirect speech.

-Here are some examples of verbs related to talking when using reported speech:
+Here are some examples of relations useful for reported speech:

 > **le ninmu pu retsku le se du'u mi klama ma kau**
 > _She asked where I was going._